byu-cpe/Maeser/sphinx-docs/development/graphs.md

     generate_response --> end_node
 ```

-- **Determine Relevant Topics**: Classifies the student’s question and to create a list of the most relevant vector stores to query.
+- **Determine Relevant Topics**: Classifies the student’s question and creates a list of the most relevant vector stores to query.
 - **Summarize Chat History**: Summarizes the recent chat history to provide more relevant input during the Generate Response step.
 - **Retrieve Relevant Context**: Scans each vector store in the list provided for passages related to the user's question and retrieves the most relevant document chunks.
 - **Generate Response**: Invokes the LLM with the **summarized chat history**, **prompt instructions**, and **retrieved context** as input, yielding a focused response.

 ### Limitations of Universal RAG

-- **More LLM Calls:** Invokes the LLM to identify most relevant vector stores before retrieving context and summarizes chat before generating a response, resulting in a slightly higher cost and response time per message (compared to Simple RAG).
+- **More LLM Calls:** Invokes the LLM to identify most relevant vector stores before retrieving context and summarizes chat history before generating a response, resulting in a slightly higher cost and response time per message (compared to Simple RAG).

 ---